rust-lang/rust/references.md

 references.
 Owned references have much the same semantics as mutable references: they can be re-borrowed in a mutable or shared manner, which makes them no longer live.
 Live owned references have the unique property that they can be moved out of (though mutable references *can* be swapped out of).
-This is only given to *live* owned references because moving its referent would of course invalidate all outstanding references prematurely.
+This power is only given to *live* owned references because moving its referent would of course invalidate all outstanding references prematurely.

 As a local lint against inappropriate mutation, only variables that are marked as `mut` can be borrowed mutably.

-It is also interesting to note that Box behaves exactly like an owned reference.
+It is interesting to note that Box behaves exactly like an owned reference.
 It can be moved out of, and Rust understands it sufficiently to reason about its paths like a normal variable.